Trying to set your New Year’s Resolutions but struggling? We’ve got you!

-You have high hopes for the new year.
-And you should!
+You have high hopes for the new year – and your New Year’s resolutions show it!
 You’re a total rock star, and we are fully confident that you’re going to make some seriously cool stuff happen in 2020.

 If you’re feeling overwhelmed by the prospect of setting New Year’s resolutions for the year ahead, it doesn’t change your rock star status.